-Section 1 Material F Programme Information
+Section 1 - Material Programme Information

+Validating body The Devial Agricultural University

 Validating body The Royal Agricultural University

 Teaching Institution The Royal Agricultural University

 Subject Area Agricultural Sciences and Practice (ASP)

 Entry Award(s) BSc (Hons) Agri-Management (top up)

 Final Award and exit BSc (Hons) Agri-Management (top up)

-route(s) boe (Hono) right handgement (top up)
+route(s)

 Programme title BSc (Hons) Agri-Management (top up)

-Location(s) of study Cirencester
+Location(s) of study Royal Agricultural University, Cirencester

-Mode of study Full time 1 year Part-time 2 years
+Full time study 1 year

+Part-time study 2 years

 Language of study English

 Programme start month September

 Period of validation September 2023 - August 2028

 Name of Professional, Not applicable

-Statutory or Regulatory 1100 dpp.1101010
+Statutory or Regulatory

 Body

 Type of Accreditation Not applicable

 Accreditation due for Not applicable

-renewal 1100 dpp.1101010
+renewal

-Honours degree.
-Depending on previous studies, student may be required to complete additional 'bridging' studies prior to enrolling on the Honours course in order to cover gaps identified in previous learning.
-Flexible entry The University welcomes interest from applicants who may not have the standard entry requirements.
-A wide range of qualifications and experience are accepted in order to join University degree programmes.
-International students will also need to achieve IELTS Academic or equivalent at the appropriate level for student programme of study UKVI IELTS - Academic band score 6.0 overall or above with no less than 5.5 in each component of the 'academic' IELTS test.

-LICAC Code D402
+Entry requirements A foundation degree or an HND award in a subject related

+(this should be the standard to the Honours degree.
+Depending on previous studies,

+University entry student may be required to complete additional 'bridging'

+requirements unless studies prior to enrolling on the Honours course in order to

+otherwise approved by the cover gaps identified in previous learning.

+Academic Board, and State of the state

+include UCAS entry profile

+for UG programmes and Flexible entry

+IELTS)

+The University welcomes interest from applicants who may

+not have the standard entry requirements.
+A wide range of

+qualifications and experience are accepted in order to join

+University degree programmes.

+International students will also need to achieve IELTS

+Academic or equivalent at the appropriate level for student

+programme of study UKVI IELTS - Academic band score 6.0

+overall or above with no less than 5.5 in each component of

+the 'academic' IELTS test.

 UCAS Code D403

 Quercus Code AGMT

-HECoS Code 100978 - Farm Management, 100516 - Agricultural Sciences
+HECos Code 100978 - Farm Management, 100516 - Agricultural

+Sciences

-QAA Subject Benchmark Agriculture, Horticulture, Forestry, Food and Consumer Sciences
+QAA Subject Benchmark Agriculture, Rural Environmental Sciences, Animal Studies,

-Statement(s) and other (2019)
+Statement(s) and other Consumer Science, Forestry, Food, Horticulture and Human

-reference points QAA Subject Benchmark Statements
+reference points Nutrition (April 2024).

-Academic level on Framework for Higher Education Qualifications (FHEQ) Level 6
+Academic level on Level 6

+Framework for Higher

+Education Qualifications

+(FHEQ)

-Approval at AQSC May 2023
+Approval at AQSC May 2023 Version

-Section 2 Programme structure
+Section 2 - Programme Structure